How to make customer service accessible

 Sometimes you might be able to identify that an animal is a service animal because it helps a person with a disability perform certain tasks, like opening a door, or picking up a dropped object.

 Don’t make assumptions.
-If you cannot easily identify that the animal is a service animal, you can ask the person to provide documentation (e.g. template, letter, form) from a regulated health professional.
+If you cannot easily identify that the animal is a service animal, you can ask the person to provide documentation (for example, template, letter and forms) from a regulated health professional.
 The documentation must confirm that the person needs the service animal for reasons relating to their disability.

 Welcome service animals into public areas of your workplace or business.
 In cases where the law prohibits service animals, provide another way for the person to access your goods, services or facilities.